-It appears that we are in eReader season.
-After our last news post about the release of the new Apple iPad Mini.
-Along with the new version of iBooks and a few posts before that being about the delayed UK release of the Kindle Fire.
-The new family of Kobo readers and most crucially the US release of the Kindle Fire HD and Paperwhite.
-Well the flood keeps coming as Google announce new Nexus devices.
-Kindle brings the Fire HD and Paperwhite to our shores and FINALLY the UK learns the name Barnes & Noble with them finally launching their Nook range here, after years of healthy competition with Amazon stateside.
+It appears that we are in eReader season after our last news post was about the release of the new Apple iPad Mini along with the new version of iBooks and 2 posts before that being about the highly delayed UK release of the Kindle Fire, the new family of Kobo readers and most crucially the US release of the Kindle Fire HD and Paperwhite.
+Well the flood keeps coming as Google announce new Nexus devices, Kindle brings the Fire HD and Paperwhite to our shores and FINALLY the UK learns the name Barnes & Noble with them finally launching their Nook range here, after years of healthy competition with Amazon stateside.